-As the energy $E$ is a constant of motion, any previous solutions of the standard neutrino mixing model can be changed to accommodate the VEP hypothesis only by doing the substitution $\Delta m^2\rightarrow\Delta_G$.
-Furthermore, no mention about the weak basis mixing was needed until this point.
-In this simplified two-bases version of the VEP model, gravity has no influence over the vacuum mixing (which would not be the case if a three-bases model is considered~\cite{Halprin2}).
+As the energy $E$ is a constant of motion, any previous solutions of the standard neutrino mixing model can accommodate the VEP hypothesis only by doing the substitution $\Delta m^2\rightarrow\Delta_G$.
+Furthermore, no mention of the weak basis mixing was needed until this point.
+In this simplified two-bases version of the VEP model, gravity has no influence over the vacuum mixing (which would not be the case if a three-bases model is considered~\citep{Halprin2}).

 The evolution of flavor states is given by the \Sch equation $i\frac{d}{dt}\Psi^{(f)}=H^{(f)}\ \Psi^{(f)}$, with

 \eq{ \Psi^{(f)} & = & U\ \Psi^{(m)}\ \mbox{ and} \\ H^{(f)} &=& U^\dagger H^{(m)}\ U }